duncte123/GhostBot/botlistpages/DBL.md

 # GhostBot
 GhostBot is a discord bot made for Danny Phantom fans.

+This bot will fill your voice channel with ghostly sounds and your text channels with ghostly images.

+The best part of this bot is that it allows you to read fan comics within discord, the curent comics that you can read in discord with this bot are [5 years later](https://www.kurothewebsite.com/5yearslater) and [Doppelgänger](http://doppelgangercomic.tumblr.com/)

 Current Command list:
 ```yaml
     gb.wail: Gives you a nice ghostly wail